 We are a clinical stage biotechnology company with a limited operating history.
 We were formed in 2014 and we have devoted substantially all of our efforts and financial resources to organizing and staffing our company, business planning, raising capital, discovering product candidates and securing related intellectual property rights, and conducting research and development activities for our Selected TIL programs and product candidates.
 Consequently, we have no meaningful operations upon which to evaluate our business and predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully developing and commercializing program candidates.
 Investment in biotechnology product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We have not yet demonstrated the ability to progress any product candidate through clinical trials, we have no products approved for commercial sale and we have not generated any revenue from product sales to date.
 We continue to incur significant research and development and other expenses related to our ongoing operations.
-As a result, we are not profitable and we have incurred overall net losses since our inception through June 30, 2023.
-We had net loss of \$21.4 million and \$1.0 million for the six months ended June 30, 2023 and 2022, respectively.
-As of June 30, 2023 and December 31, 2022, we had an accumulated deficit of \$143.0 million and \$121.6 million, respectively.
-Additionally, we will not receive any additional collaboration revenue under the AbbVie Agreement or the Takeda Agreement in the future because these agreements have been terminated.
-We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of our Selected TIL programs, and seek regulatory approvals for our product candidates.
+As a result, we are not profitable and we have incurred overall net losses since our inception through December 31, 2023.
+We had a net loss of \$55.2 million and \$30.8 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023 and December 31, 2023, we had an accumulated deficit of \$176.8 million and \$121.6 million, respectively.
+Additionally, we will not receive any additional collaboration revenue under the Takeda Agreement in the future because this agreement has been terminated.
+We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our resea